 - It might even be as simple as taking a 5 minute break, grabbing a cup of tea and a few deep breaths.

-A big part of independence is taking responsibility of your health and includes how much exercise you get, getting the right amount of sleep and about eating a balanced diet.
+A big part of independence is taking responsibility of your health and includes exercise, sleep quality and eating a balanced diet.

-If you’re a self-conscious person that is starting out to obtain more independence it can be difficult initially to put yourself out there in joining a gym or a new exercise class.
-But everyone has felt this way one way or another.
+If you’re self-conscious it can be a daunting prospect to join a gym or a new exercise class.
+But everyone has felt this sense of apprehension at some point or another.
 Sometimes it is good to jump in the deep end and take a chance.
-But if you’re just not ready, start at home by downloading an app, following videos on Youtube, play virtual games and/or create an obstacle course around the house.
-Team with weekend hikes, beach walks and bike rides so that increase your fitness levels so that you feel more capable and equipped to deal with something new.
-Then sign up to a class you’ve always wanted to try; you’ll get to meet new people to which has many benefits of it’s own.
+But if you’re just not ready, you can start at home by downloading an app, following videos on Youtube, play virtual games and/or create an obstacle course around the house.
+Building on your fitness at home first can help you feel more capable and equipped to deal with something new.
+You can then sign up to a class you’ve always wanted to try.
+And you’ll get to meet new people too which has many benefits of it’s own.